Phy1a/CY-BER-Path/README.md

 ### game.c :

-a C implementation of the functions declared in the 'game.h' header file.
+implementation of the functions declared in the 'game.h' header file.

 1. Motion ('go_up', 'go_right', 'go_down', 'go_left'): These functions move a robot on the map in different directions: upwards, to the right, to the bottom and left.
 They first check if there is no wall or other robot in the next box, then move the robot accordingly.
 Each function uses a recursive approach to allow the robot to move as long as it is no obstacle.

 2. 'print_scores' : Displays player scores on screen.
 Scans the scoreboard and displays each score with the corresponding player ID.